 - Replace the movement if it was taken out.

-- Remove the wire and newspaper from the chains, as well as from the cables.
+- Remove the newspaper and tape from the chains, cables, and chime rods.

 To restart your clock, move the pendulum from one side to another.
 If the "tick-tock" doesn’t sound right, you can shift the top to level it, or use shims or furniture pads under the feet.